 Large profile photos, headshots or business logos

-In our professional opinion, there is no place for including really large business logos or profile photos, like this example.
-Just think, it could be a little startling to your email receivers when they receive a life size version of you in their inbox.
+From a professional design opinion, there is no place for including really large business logos or profile photos in your Gmail signature.
+Given it's size, it could be a little startling to your email recipients when they receive a full, life size version of you in their inbox.

 Here's a much better way to include a larger profile photo if you really want to.
-Having a purpose for the large photo to show off your shop or products is a much better idea, than just a really large headshot of yourself.
+Strangely enough, having a purpose for the large photo to show off your shop or products is a much better idea.
+It beats just including a really large headshot of yourself.

-As for your logo, it doesn't need to be huge to stand out and be memorable.
-Check out this nice Gmail signature design with a small logo - it has just as much, if not more impact being small than it would if it were two or three times bigger.
+A logo doesn't need to be huge to stand out and be memorable, after all, check out this nice Gmail signature design with a small logo.
+It has just as much, if not more impact being small than it would if it were two or three times bigger.

 Reasons not to include large images in your Gmail signature

-Also, you'll need to check and make sure any large images still fit and look nice on mobile devices.
+- Test to make sure any large images still fit and look nice on mobile devices.
 All email clients and email apps show images differently.
-Some might scale the image to a nice size for the screen for you, but others don't scale images at all, so the size you send, is exactly the size shown on the screen.
+Some might scale the image to a nice size for the screen.
+Others don't scale images at all, so the size sent, is exactly the size shown on the screen.

-We're going to go ahead and say that medium size images do have a place in good Gmail email signature design.
+Medium size images have a place in good Gmail email signature design.
 They can be used really well in banner images to show off particular products, events, services or sales.
 See an example of a good medium sized images below.

 Using animated gifs in your Gmail signature

-Check out this example of an email signature design with a subtle animated gif included.
-It's not hard to make an animated gif like this, this one is only two frames, but it does brings a splash of personality and creativity into the design.
+Check out this example of an email signature design with a subtle animated gif.
+It's not hard to make an animated gif like this.
+This one is only two frames.
+Look how it brings a splash of personality and creativity into the design.

 You can make your own animated gifs just like this, using Photoshop or any online gif creator like gifmaker.me.
 First, take some photos of yourself or your employees in a few different poses.
-Next, add them into the gifmaker.me website and ta-da, your animated gifs are ready to add to your signature.
+Next, add them into the gifmaker.me website.
+Ta-da, your animated gifs are ready to add to your signature.

-Tip: Tick the Bypass Uploader checkbox if using our software to upload your gifs
+Tip: Tick the Bypass Uploader checkbox to upload your gifs

 Fonts to use in your Gmail signature

-The following list of fonts are safe to use in Gmail signatures.
-They are included in our Email Signature Rescue software, as most PCs and Macs have these fonts installed.
+The following list of fonts are safe to use in Gmail signatures as they come pre-installed in both macOS and Windows software:

-Impact and Arial Black fonts are now also included in Windows 10 and are in OSX/macOS software, but be warned because any users using earlier versions of Windows won't see these fonts.
+Impact and Arial Black fonts are now also included in Windows 10 and are in OSX/macOS software.
+Be warned however, because anyone using earlier versions of Windows won't see these fonts.

 Why can't I use Google Fonts or Web Fonts in my Gmail signature?